tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Prayer-wheel Bracers

+_Recharge 11+:_ The outside of these bracers is inscribed with prayers and spins when you attack.
+When you hit an enemy with a melee attack, rally if you have not yet rallied this battle.

+**Quirk:** Dutiful.

+---

+#### Seven-Prayer Wrappings

+_Recharge 16+:_ Until the end of the battle, your attacks deal radiant damage, and once per round an enemy you hit with an attack takes 2d6 extra radiant damage (champion: 3d10 damage; epic: 4d12 damage).

+**Quirk**: Uses phrases that piously invoke the gods.

+---

 #### Scorpion Bracers

 _Recharge 11+:_ When you score a critical hit with an unarmed strike, you can instead deal the damage from that attack as ongoing poison damage (hard save ends, 16+).